|Mascha van Zijverden

 External Examiner at the University of Borås, The Swedish School of Textiles.

-An Exploration of the Implementation of a Series of Speculative Scenarios for Tomorrow’s Fashion Education
+An Exploration of Speculative Scenarios for Tomorrow’s Fashion Education

 Publisher: Hybrid Publishing, WdKA